91aramos/Spring-RewardReferenceDomain/README.md

 ## Spring Application Context

 It represents the Spring Dependency Injection Container.
 Beans are managed inside it.
 Context are based in one or more than one configuration class.
-There are to ways to configure the application context.
+There are two ways to configure the application context.
 One is __using external config files__ and another one is __using anottations__.

 ## External Config Files to configure Application context.